 (Body Character Limit 2750 characters excluding title, authors, affiliations, conflicts)

-Do TNF Inhibitors Reduce the Incidence of Comorbidities in Ankylosing Spondylitis (AS)?
-Prevalence, and Incidence of Comorbidities and Extra-articular Disease Manifestations of AS Using Three Large US Claims Databases.
+Do TNF Inhibitors Reduce the Incidence and Prevalence of Comorbidities in Ankylosing Spondylitis (AS)?

-Atul Deodhar, Kevin Winthrop, Benjamin Chan, Sarah Siegel, Lisa Pisenti*, Jeffery Stark*, Robert Suruki*, RhondaBohn*, Huifeng Yun**, Lang Chen**, Jeffery Curtis**.
+Atul Deodhar, Kevin L. Winthrop, Benjamin Chan, Sarah A. R. Siegel, Lisa Pisenti*, Jeffery Stark*, Robert Suruki*, Rhonda L. Bohn*, Huifeng Yun**, Lang Chen**, Jeffrey R. Curtis**.

-Oregon Health & Science University, Portland, *UCB Pharma, **University of Alabama, Birmingham.
+Oregon Health & Science University, Portland, *UCB Biosciences, **University of Alabama at Birmingham, Birmingham.

-Background: Patients with ankylosing spondylitis, a multi-system immune-mediated chronic inflammatory disease, have experienced reduction in signs and symptoms, improvement in physical function and quality of life with the advent of tumor necrosis factor inhibitors (TNFi) treatment.
-Whether TNFi have altered the incidence of comorbidities in AS is not known.
+Background: Patients with ankylosing spondylitis (AS), a multi-system immune-mediated chronic inflammatory disease, have shown a reduction in signs and symptoms, improvement in physical function and quality of life with the advent of tumor necrosis factor inhibitors (TNFi) treatment.
+The magnitude of the impact of TNFi on the incidence of AS-related comorbidities and disease manifestations is not known.

-Methods: Three commercial insurance claims databases – Multi-Payer Claims Database (MPCD 2007-2010), Truven sMarketscan (2010-2014), and the United States (US) Medicare Fee-for-Service Claims data (2006-2014) – were searched to assess extra-articular manifestations (uveitis, psoriasis, inflammatory bowel disease - IBD) and comorbidities (cardiac, renal, pulmonary, neurologic) in three groups of AS patients: managed with either no therapy or prescription non-steroidal anti-inflammatory drugs (NSAIDs), those on conventional disease modifying anti-rheumatic drugs (DMARDs), and those using TNFi.
-Entry criteria were a rheumatologist’s diagnosis of AS, six-months of pre-diagnosis insurance coverage, and administration of drug-specific exposures of interest after AS diagnosis.For the estimation of the incidence of comorbidities, data collection ended at the earliest of date of death, loss of medical coverage, end of study period, first outcome occurrence, or treatment discontinuation.
+Methods: We conducted a retrospective cohort study using three commercial insurance claims databases (Multi-Payer Claims Database [MPCD 2007-2010], Truven MarketScan [2010-2014], and the US Medicare Fee-for-Service Claims data [2006-2014]) to evaluate extra-articular manifestations (uveitis, psoriasis, inflammatory bowel disease) and comorbidities (cardiac, renal, pulmonary, neurologic) in three mutually-exclusive hierarchical exposure groups of AS patients, categorized as (lowest to highest): (1) those managed with either no AS therapy or on prescription non-steroidal anti-inflammatory drugs (NSAIDs), (2) those on conventional disease modifying anti-rheumatic drugs (DMARDs), and (3) those prescribed TNFi.
+Entry criteria were a rheumatologist’s diagnosis of AS, six-months of baseline data with medical and pharmacy coverage, and administration of drug-specific exposures of interest after AS diagnosis.
+Prevalent comorbidities were identified from the period between AS cohort entry and treatment exposure.
+Incident comorbidities were identified from the period between treatment exposure and the earliest of date of death, loss of medical coverage, end of study period, first outcome occurrence, or treatment discontinuation or initiation of therapy at a higher level in exposure hierarchy.

-Results: Total number of people included in three databases is approximately 40 million.
+Results: Total number of beneficiaries included in the three databases is approximately 40 million.
 The prevalence of comorbidities and extra-articular manifestations of AS by treatment exposures, stratified by each data source, are shown in Table 1.
 The incidence rates of outcome of interest by treatment exposures, stratified by each data source, are shown in Table 2.

-Table 1: The pprevalence of comorbidities and disease manifestations per 100 treatment exposures stratified by each data source.
+Table 1: Prevalence of comorbidities and extra-articular manifestations per 100 treatment exposures, stratified by data source.